ShacharNissan/mobile_security_Project1/README.md

 2.Battery - You need to find the right level for the battery to be revealed.

-3.Volume - You need to find the right volume amount.
+3.Volume - You need to find the right volume amount for the right volume type.

 after all 3 together will be unlocked: